We know how frustrating it is when you can’t find your spare tire key. Given these circumstances, it only makes sense to call the local dealer.

 Can I Go Nuts While Driving on a Spare Tire?

-Like we stated before, spare tires are pretty restrictive and should only be used temporarily.
+As we stated before, spare tires are pretty restrictive and should only be used temporarily.
 In general, spare tires cannot go faster than 50 mph.

 Pushing the limits of a spare tire can significantly increase the risk of a blowout—especially if you’ve used the spare tire before.